 Torrential Flooding

-Flooding, on an average, costs of $4.7 billion per event.
-Over the past 20 years the US has reported 4x the amount of billion-dollar flood disasters compared to 1980-2000.
-New research has shown that, as the baseline temperature annually increases, flooding events will become 8% “flashier” by the end of the century.
+For floods that cost over $1 billion, the average total of damages is $4.7 billion per event.
+Over the past 20 years the U.S. has reported 4x the amount of billion-dollar flood disasters compared to 1980-2000.

 With the shift in stability of weather systems, the shift in location and timing of rainfall events will present unique hazards to all critical infrastructure sectors with minimal notice for preparation during a developing event.